ccqq233/Implement-AES-256-CBC-in-C/README.md

 2. Diffusion: A change in one plaintext or IV bit during the encryption process can cause unpredictable changes to all subsequent ciphertext blocks (avalanche effect), making it difficult for attackers to intentionally tamper with the ciphertext or predict the result.

-3. Random and unique IV is the core of security: even if the same message is encrypted multiple times, as long as the IV is different, the resulting ciphertext is completely different, preventing attackers from inferring the similarity or content of plaintext by comparing ciphertexts.
+3. Random and unique IV is the key to the safety of CBC: even if the same message is encrypted multiple times, as long as the IV is different, the resulting ciphertext is completely different, preventing attackers from inferring the similarity or content of plaintext by comparing ciphertexts.